emperorofmars/stf-unity/readme.md

 Unfortunately, such a format does not exist.

 `fbx` is the next best thing, being the most widely supported and able to store the most of my models.
-However, it is proprietary, undocumented, not extensible and many open source implementations unfortunately faulty.
+However, it is proprietary, undocumented and not extensible.
+Some open source implementations are unfortunately faulty.
 Blender for example won't export animation curves, baking animations instead and making them useless for further editing.
 The paid [Better Fbx Importer & Exporter](https://blendermarket.com/products/better-fbx-importer--exporter) addon for Blender does the job.

-`glTF 2.0` is not an interchange format at all and not made for this purpose.
-For some reason, many in the '*open source gamedev sphere*' believe it is, and I fell victim to this mis-believe as well.
-GLTF does not work as an interchange format, and due to my mis-believe, previously this readme even called STF a 'glTF-done-right' format. glTF is concerned with being efficiently loaded into a GPU, I need a format that is concerned with being loaded into an authoring tool like Blender or various game-engines.
+`glTF 2.0` was originally designed as a distribution format, intended to be easily loaded into GPU memory.
+Some projects are trying to use it as an authoring/interchange format.
+Apparently this is a matter of a somewhat active debate.
+After trying to work with glTF 2.0 in this manner and analyzing its spec I don't think it can work for interchange/authoring.
+[Read in detail why here!](./Docs/gltf_fails_as_an_interchange_format.md)

-**My core requirements for an open extensible 3d interchange format are:**
+**My core requirements for an open & extensible 3d interchange format are:**
 * Extensions must be hot loadable and trivial to implement, enabling rapid prototyping of extensions.
 * Between import and export, the file can not change (except for some metadata perhaps).
 If an extension is not supported, it and all of its dependencies must be preserved and reexported, unless manually removed by the author.
 * Everything must be addressed by a unique ID.
 This makes third party addons for a base model more robust for example.